 The majority of social networks, whether local or international, have some type of filtering or partial blocking.
 The most typical example is Facebook, which is inaccessible in certain areas of the country, and which on various occasions during the past years has been blocked for more or less prolonged periods of time.

-There are many websites which are inaccessible in Vietnam.
-Among these are the majority of websites that share content related to political opposition and various types of independent foreign media, as well as websites that share content on international organization, human rights, and various blogs.
+There are many websites that are inaccessible in Vietnam.
+Among these are the majority of websites that share content related to political opposition and various types of independent foreign media, as well as websites that share content on international organizations, human rights, and various blogs.
 The most relevant websites of the following:

 Social networks and blogging platforms:

 [Photo Credits (Creative Commons CC0): Pixabay.com]